sambitcreate/confetti-test/README.md

 - Position your hand clearly in the camera view
 - Check that your browser supports MediaPipe

+## Credits

+The slingshot user experience and interaction design is inspired by and based on the work by [GSAP (GreenSock)](https://codepen.io/GreenSock/pen/MYYvaLy?editors=1000).
+We appreciate their excellent animation library and creative examples that made this project possible.

 ## License

 Private project - All rights reserved.